oshi/oshi/src/site/markdown/Contributing.md

 ### Create a Branch for your feature

-Make sure your fork is up-to-date and create a topic branch for your feature or bug fix.
+Make sure your fork is up-to-date and create a branch for your feature or bug fix.
 (The name `my-feature-branch` is an example.
 Choose whatever you like.)

 ```
 git checkout master